 Symptoms of highs and lows often appear to parents, teachers, and caregivers as normal parts of development.
 It is also possible to mistake these, as the symptoms of other disorders.

 In order for a child to be diagnosed with bipolar disorder, they need to exhibit symptoms of both mania or hypomania and depressive moods.
-Also, diagnosis of bipolar requires that a child fit into one of the types of bipolar.
+Also, diagnosis of bipolar disorder requires that a child fit into one of the types of bipolar disorder.

 There are several types of bipolar disorder, each with their own diagnosis criteria: